anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08-annex.md

 <a name="8.2"></a>
 ## 8.2 Generic Test Cases

-The following test projects, and their respective test cases, will be executed with each reference implementation.
-[More specific test cases are listed below, which may be a subset of test cases run within these test suites listed]().
+The following test projects, and their respective test cases, must be executed with each reference implementation.
+More specific test cases are listed below, which may be a subset of test cases run within these test suites listed.

+<a name="8.3"></a>
+## 8.3 Architecture Specific Test Cases (if needed)

+<a name="8.3.1"></a>
+### 8.3.1 OpenStack (OS)

 **FuncTest**

-FuncTest test suites will be run as part of NFVi validation against all OpenStack based reference implementations.
+FuncTest test suites must be run as part of NFVi validation against all OpenStack based reference implementations.
 At a minimum, FuncTest executions will include execution of the functest-smoke and functional-benchmarking test suites.

 Additional Resources for FuncTest:
 - [Project Description](https://wiki.opnfv.org/display/functest/Opnfv+Functional+Testing#OpnfvFunctionalTesting-Testcases)